 The grip tightened on Hermione's arms but loosened on her mouth a small bit.

 "Let me go!
 My parents need me!"
 Her muffled voice managed to be clear enough.

 "They're gone Granger."
 The voice belonged to a boy.
 It sounded familiar but in an offset tone, as if it was trying to disguise itself from her.
 The hand was removed from her mouth, but Hermione was still pinned to the floor, hands trapped.

 "They're not!"
 She whispered doubtfully.
 "They can't be."

 "I saw it, okay?
 They're dead."
 He let go of her entire body, but before she could move to see his face Death Eaters began exiting the house, searching the backyard for her.

 "It's time for you to go."
 He grasped her hand and Hermione felt the uncomfortable squeezing feeling of apparating.

-She refused to open her eyes and refused to speak.
+She refused to open her eyes or speak.
 She was no longer restrained, but she couldn't move even if she wanted to.
-Hermione didn't even react as her body hit the hard grassy ground.
+Shock coursed through her system.
+Her parents couldn't be dead.
+Hermione didn't react as she was released and her body hit the hard grassy ground.
 She could smell the faint countryside.
 It was peaceful, crickets could be heard in the distance, and fresh windy night air hit her face.
 It was too peaceful for just leaving a place so horrid.

 She refused to open her eyes.
 If she kept them shut, maybe none of this would be real.